lukew3/resume/README.md

 # resume
 Tracking how my resume changes using JSONresume.
+Feel free to fork and watch github actions automatically validate and build your resume on release.

 The latest pdf build can be downloaded [here](https://github.com/lukew3/resume/releases/latest/download/resume.pdf)